-If you’d like to get someone to gather all of these documents for you, consider hiring an LLC formation service.
+If you’d like to get someone to gather these documents for you, consider hiring an LLC formation service.
 Many LLC formation services in Hawaii create bank kits as part of their services.

 You’ve already taken a huge step towards starting a business in Hawaii when you decided to form a Hawaii LLC today, so congratulations!

-If you chose to forgo a Hawaii LLC formation service, then these are the five steps you’ll need to take as you begin your Hawaii business adventure:
+If you chose to forgo a Hawaii LLC formation service, these are the five steps you’ll need to take as you begin your Hawaii business venture:

 - Obtain the Articles of Organization form

 - Name your LLC